← Back to 史記

 17

 After a hundred and twenty years, Qin destroyed Zhou, and Zhou's nine tripods entered Qin.
-Some say that the Song Great Qiu Altar perished, and the tripods were submerged below Peng Cheng in the Si River.
+Some say that Song's Great Qiu altar vanished and that the tripods sank into the Si River near Pengcheng.

 18